ReNew Energy Global Plc (RNW) Upgraded Issued by Wall Street Gurus

-ReNew Energy Global Plc (NASDAQ:RNW) went down by -8.54% from its latest closing price compared to the recent 1-year high of $10.85.
-The company’s stock price has collected -9.75% of loss in the last five trading sessions.
+ReNew Energy Global Plc (NASDAQ:RNW) went up by 1.73% from its latest closing price compared to the recent 1-year high of $10.85.
+The company’s stock price has collected -3.30% of loss in the last five trading sessions.

 Is It Worth Investing in ReNew Energy Global Plc (NASDAQ :RNW) Right Now?